NCALM-UH/pdal-als-tpu/src/notes.md

     * But the SRI trajectory will interpret that as pitch.
 Would like to address that first.
 Could just subtract a user-supplied constant forward/back angle from the trajectory pitch.
 But would be better, IMO, to add an option to SRI's trajectory filter to do this so the trajectory pitch values are correct.
 We could then recover the forward/back scan angle in the observation inversion function.
     * The forward/back scan angle is included (all zero values for now) in order to insert beam divergence error in a direction orthogonal to the scanning direction.
     * We do not estimate/add/insert an observation uncertainty on the forward/back scan angle as it almost perfectly correlated with boresight pitch and any uncertainty should be contained therein.
-4. Add option for users to point to a JSON file for the uncertainty set.
-5. We assume heading has already been adjusted for wander angle
+3. We assume heading has already been adjusted for wander angle
-6. We assume trajectory attitude angles are in degrees (not radians).
+4. We assume trajectory attitude angles are in degrees (not radians).
-7. We assume beam divergence is a 1/e^2 (not 1/e) definition.
+5. Need to tell users that beam divergence is a 1/e^2 (not 1/e) definition.
-8. Need to add a UAV and ALS generic parameter set selection.
+6. Need to add a UAV and ALS generic parameter set selection.
+7. Need to clean up how the yaml library is handled in the `CMakeLists.txt` file.
+8. Need to profile the code for slow spots.

 ## Updated SRI Trajectory Install Instructions